Ra Pharmaceuticals and Camurus Announce Exclusive License Agreement for FluidCrystal Extended Release Formulation of Zilucoplan

 "Ra is committed to delivering convenient and accessible products for managing C5-mediated diseases.
 Building on the strength of our daily formulation, which offers a quick, low volume injection and room temperature storage, the FluidCrystal extended release (XR) formulation of zilucoplan has the potential to control disease for at least seven days from a single subcutaneous dose without the need for intravenous loading, on-body infusion devices, tissue-degrading enzymes, or permeation enhancers.
 The promising data from our pre-clinical studies conducted with Camurus, the potential for cost-effective manufacturing, and Camurus's proven late-stage regulatory experience with FluidCrystal were compelling reasons to add the FluidCrystal technology into our zilucoplan XR life-cycle extension program," said Doug Treco, Ph.D., President and Chief Executive Officer of Ra Pharma.

-In pre-clinical testing, a single dose of the FC XR formulation of zilucoplan in non-human primates rapidly achieved and maintained target levels of complement inhibition for at least seven days without the need for an intravenous loading regimen.
+In pre-clinical testing, a single dose of the FC XR formulation of zilucoplan in non-human primates rapidly achieved and maintained target levels of complement inhibition for at least seven days without the need for an intravenous loading regimen (see Figure 1 below).

 Under the agreement, Camurus will receive an upfront payment of $2 million and is eligible to receive up to $14.5 million in development milestones and other license payments, up to $55 million in sales milestones, and tiered single digit royalty payments on product sales related to the FC XR formulation of zilucoplan.